Reviton Herbicide: A Revolutionary Active Ingredient

 While Reviton’s speed of activity is much faster than comparative burndowns, its advantages don’t end there.

 Reviton’s crop safety profile also allows for crop rotation flexibility and plant-back intervals with little to no delay.
-For corn and wheat, the plant back interval is immediate at zero days, and for soybeans and cotton the plant back interval is just 14 days.
+For corn and wheat, the plant back interval is immediate at zero days, zero to 7 days for soybeans* and 7 days for cotton.

 Formulated as a suspension concentrate, Reviton contains 2.83 pounds of active ingredient per gallon.
 Because of its high level of efficacy, Reviton’s formulation uses low use rate technology that is applied in ounces per acre versus pints or quarts per acre.
 Whitehead says this allows for improved handling, less requirements in storage space and significantly less packaging for easier container disposal.